muratk3n/thirdwave/en/tweets/2020/week1.md

 ---

 Interesting.
 Weapon designers like this kind of weaknesses right?
-They might get enough of an opportunity to shoot an HS missile down.
+They might get enough of an opportunity during that slowdown to shoot the HS missile down.

 Lit saz hypersonic requires better targeting, hence satellite guidance.
 Is this why US now has a Space Force now?